-Writing code is a major advantage over using Excel or similar programs, since all your steps are clear for you or others to follow.
+Writing code - what you'll learn to do in this class - is a major advantage over using Excel or similar programs.
+All your steps to your final output are clear for you or others to follow.
 When you program interactively, you lose this advantage.